4 ESSENTIAL SECURITY PRINCIPLES TO CONSIDER WHEN MOVING TO THE CLOUD

 Moving an application to cloud can make a company vulnerable as it may not yet be completely configured or suitable for cloud migration.
 It is important to ensure that applications that are being migrated to the cloud can maintain the required levels of confidentiality, integrity and availability.
 Technology readiness is often overlooked .

 The set of security features, controls and services that are available in the cloud is already impressive and growing better all the time.
 Making use of all the available security capabilities in the cloud can provide for a far more secure infrastructure than on-premise solutions.

 We can build a cloud native service that will provide a centralised view on all security components within the cloud, whether it is vulnerability or access findings, we will be able to locate the root cause automatically.

-“Security needs to keep up with the needs of business for the competitive advantage of speed to market,” says Sven Muller, Consultant for Mobius Consulting.
+“Security needs to keep up with the needs of business for the competitive advantage of speed to market,” says Sven Muller, Senior Consultant for Mobius Consulting.
 “With security compliance you have to automate as much as possible, to keep up with the momentum.”

 Automating security and compliance includes using a dashboard for compliance management instead of a manual checklist.
 A dashboard can instantly tell you about your compliance status and alert you whenever there is a problem, allowing the remediation of misconfigurations and non-compliance to be almost instantaneous.